Key takeaways

 What is a physical penetration test?

-A physical penetration test, also known as a “pen test,” evaluates the effectiveness of a property’s physical security measures.
+A physical penetration test, or a “pen test,” evaluates the effectiveness of a property’s physical security measures.

-The objective of a pen test is to identify potential vulnerabilities or weaknesses in the property’s security by simulating real-world attacks and intrusion methods by authorized professionals.
+A pen test aims to identify potential vulnerabilities or weaknesses in the property’s security by simulating real-world attacks and intrusion methods by authorized professionals.

-From the results of physical security penetration testing, businesses can better protect their assets, employees, and property from potential threats.
+From physical security penetration testing results, businesses can better protect their assets, employees, and property from potential threats.

 Types of physical penetration testing

-A pen test may be performed by an in-house security team or by using third-party physical penetration testing services.
+An in-house security team may perform a pen test or use third-party physical penetration testing services.
 Regardless, there are different types of penetration testing, but the nature of your organization will dictate which is best for you.

 The main types of physical penetration testing include: